• Formerly Platform.sh

 To see the difference multicloud can make, let’s look at a practical example.
 Imagine a digital agency that manages infrastructure for several enterprise clients.
 Each client has different requirements, and each requirement reflects a real-world challenge B2B organizations face.

-Client A: Compliance-first deployment in Europe
+Client C: compliance-first deployment in Europe

 Choose OVHcloud France (fr-3), Azure France (fr-4), or AWS Ireland (eu/eu-2) at project creation to ensure EU data residency.
 Upsun stores persistent data on a region-wide storage layer, and preview environments can clone parent data with sanitization, so teams can test safely without risking data leaving the EU.
 Provide auditors with the project’s region details from the Upsun Console.